n-elements/website/docs/funky/configuration.md

 The CLI will use a [default configuration](https://github.com/n-elements/funky/blob/master/config.js ':target=_blank') when you don't provide yours but you can fully customize Funky by creating a file at the root of your project called `funky.config.js`.

 **Note that the default configuration is full logical properties oriented.
-So if you have to support obsolete software, you have to provide your own configuration**.
+So if you have to support obsolete software, you have to provide your own utilities**.

 ### New configuration